-Not only that, Business for Good is one of our four strategic pillars, ensuring that is always front of mind across the organisation.
+Not only that, Business for Good is one of our five strategic pillars, ensuring that is always front of mind across the organisation.

 We want to inspire the future of work for the next generation.
 To do that, we need to take care of our environment with all of the 17 UN SDG’s front of mind.

 Access Sport is a community organisation whose mission is to level the playing field where everyone can participate in a sport of physical activity regardless of ability or background.

 S&S was proud to be the Corporate Match Partner during the ‘Tri-with-Access Sport’ summer campaign in 2021, helping the UK improve their physical and mental health and wellbeing.

 We have also provided social media strategic support to Access Sport as they endeavour to further spread their message and increase the programmes offered across the UK.